airbytehq/airbyte/docs/architecture/basic-normalization.md

 ### Naming limitations & truncation

-Note that destinations have limitations in terms of identifiers naming, especially on the number of characters that is used.
+Note that different destinations have various naming limitations, most commonly on how long names can be.
-For instance, on Postgres the documentation states:
+For instance, the Postgres documentation states:

 >  NAMEDATALEN-1 bytes of an identifier; longer names can be written in commands, but they will be truncated.
 By default, NAMEDATALEN is 64 so the maximum identifier length is 63 bytes

-Other modern data warehouses have much higher limits in terms of authorized name lengths so this should not be affecting us that often.
+Most modern data warehouses have name lengths limits on the longer side, so this should not affect us that often.
-However, in the rare cases where these limits should be reached, Basic Normalization will have to resort to fallback rules as follows:
+However, in the rare cases where these limits are reached, Basic Normalization will fallback to the following rules:
 1. No Truncate if under destination's character limits
 2. Truncate only the `Parent prefix` to fit into destination's character limits
 3. Truncate the `Parent prefix` to at least the 10 first characters, then truncate the nested column name starting in the middle to preserve prefix/suffix substrings intact (whenever a truncate in the middle is made, two '__' characters are also inserted to denote where it happened) to fit into destination's character limits